pha4ge/infrastructure-resources/docs/recommendations.md

 ### Who has access: Managing user accounts, identity and access

 User identity and access management (IAM) is a key requirement of IT infrastructure which involves managing user authentication, life cycle and the access granted to users (or groups) to data or compute resources as well as monitoring and auditability of user activity.
-The choices a lab makes, with perhaps its limited domain expertise, around implementation of their compute infrastructure have significant implications that must be considered early on, and in most cases, will require coordination with institutional central IT as well as any external providers that are utilised.
+The chosen compute infrastructure will have significant implications that must be considered early on, and in most cases, will require coordination with institutional central IT as well as any external providers that are utilised.
 In many cases, the processing of pathogen genomic data, and user access considerations, would need to be risk assessed and agreed with organisational information governance.

-This work will include agreeing the responsibilities for user and role management, something that is likely to be shared between labs and central IT.
-From the initial provisioning of new user access, to the management of their roles and access levels, review of access as well as the termination and offboarding—user access management is a continuous responsibility.
+This work will include agreeing the responsibilities for user and role management, something that is likely to be shared between a lab and its central IT.
+From the initial provisioning of new user access, to the management of their roles and access levels, review of access as well as the termination and offboarding--user access management is a continuous responsibility.
 An example of coordinated user management includes the use of the central active directory for accessing services within restricted environments instead of using an independent user management system for authentication and authorization per resource.
 If this is the case, the genomic compute infrastructure solution should be able to federate logins to other centrally managed (institutional Active Directory, OAuth, SSO) identity systems to facilitate the shared responsibility.
 Role and authorization management may also be shared.
 For example, labs may manage access to resources based on group memberships defined by central IT’s AD or group management system.

 Responsibilities for cyber incident management, how one detects and responds to data breaches or abuse of compute resources, need to be defined as well.
 While typically the domain of central IT, the use of a formalised external compute platform or service may shift the burden to the external parties that maintain these services.
 It is important, in all cases, that Central IT understand data flows and other digital activities being undertaken by a laboratory undertaking pathogen genomics analysis and processing, to ensure that security is properly joined up.

-Many external services (such as Terra or DNAnexus) are routinely audited and provide recognized security and privacy certifications (e.g. FISMA, FedRAMP, NIST-800-53, GDPR/Privacy Shield)—if these are necessary, then this may require the use of such a vendor.
+In the end, institutions may be required or find it desirable to establish a compute environment that satisfies recognized security and privacy certifications, such as FISMA, FedRAMP, or NIST-800-53 in the US, or GDPR/Privacy Shield in the EU.
+This entails routine audits, penetration testing, and other security processes that highly incentivize the use of an external service or vendor that already provides these (such as Terra or DNAnexus) vs implementing a new or custom solution.

 ## Results